Your Status is Undeclared — but You Choose to be Exploratory

 Absolutely!
 Starting as Undeclared allows students the time and space to explore a variety of major options while also completing many of the general education requirements.
 Beginning your college career as an Undeclared/Exploratory major allows you to stay on track for graduation by completing courses that are necessary for a variety of majors.
 One of the benefits of starting Undeclared is that you will become an expert at understanding the general education requirements.

-Meet Leanna Noon, class of 2011 and Academic Counselor in the Academic Success Center.
+Meet Leanna Noon, class of 2011.
 She started as Undeclared and was able to graduate in 3 years with her communications degree!

 What are the advantages of starting as an Undeclared major?

 There are countless advantages to starting your college career at Pitt-Johnstown as an Undeclared major.

 - You will have the opportunity to explore various majors and prospective careers.

 - You will complete your General Education Requirements, progress through your college curriculum in a timely manner, and stay on track for graduation in 4 years.

 - You will become an expert at understanding the general education requirements and the scheduling/course registration process.

 - You will connect with our upper-class peer mentors (MAPS) so you can learn the ins and outs of being a college student at Pitt-Johnstown.